 Step 7 - Manage Your Business & Run a Successful Trucking Company

 Transporting your loads is only half the battle.
-You must also manage your business operations.
+You must also manage your business operations in order to make trucking profitable.
 Invest time in growing your business knowledge and developing good management habits.
 To that end, here are some suggestions to help you on your way to success:

 - Keep track of your income and expenses like insurance, legal fees, and maintenance.